Skip Ribbon Commands

 Timelines and summary of data requirements

 Schools must adhere to published dates for entry of enrolments and results on VASS.
 Some dates are important for both school administration and the VCAA.
 Others are cut-off dates and the VASS system will not allow data entry after these dates.
-Due dates and warnings on the VASS website home page prompt VASS users to meet scheduled dates.
-School administrators should also refer to the
+Due dates and warnings on the VASS home page prompt VASS users to meet scheduled dates.
+School administrators should also refer to the Important administrative dates 2025.

-There are four types of data required from schools:
+There are 4 types of data required from schools:

-Teachers are responsible for making sure they set submission dates for any assessment task used to help determine satisfactory completion within adequate time to allow for the task to be completed and marked, so that entry of results can be maintained within VCAA timelines.
+Teachers are responsible for making sure they set submission dates for any assessment task used to help determine satisfactory completion within an adequate timeframe to allow the assessment task to be completed and marked, so that entry of results can be maintained within VCAA timelines.
 Teachers should not be scheduling tasks after a VCAA submission date.

 Extensions of time to enter enrolment or results data